royhaast/hippocampal_perfusion/README.md

 This repository contains the data analysis code and (visualization) notebooks related to the preprint:

-> "Delineating perfusion across hippocampal subfields and assessing the impact of macrovasculature using 7 Tesla MRI"
+> "Novel insights into hippocampal perfusion using high-resolution, multi-modal 7T MRI"

 that can be found here.

 - The analysis pipeline (see `workflow` for more details) is build using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 - Several `notebooks` are uploaded to support the inspection of the intermediate analysis steps (i.e., hippocampal segmentation and vasculature).
+- `results/surface_maps` contains group-averaged surface maps as displayed in the manuscript figures.
 - A more interactive visualization tool of the results is possible using our online data explorer that can be accessed [here](https://tinyurl.com/3z8czuy9/).

 #### Dependencies